 - 1 1/2 cups raisins or sultanas or a mix of both

 - 1 cup whole glace cherries

 - 1/4 cup citrus peel glace

 - 2 tsp baking powder

-In a medium pot add the fruit, stout, butter, sugar and baking soda and bring to the boil.
-Simmer over a low heat for 15 minutes.
-Set aside to cool *this can be made the day before and left over night.
+- In a medium, pot add the fruit, stout, butter, sugar, and baking soda and bring to a boil.
+Simmer over low heat for 15 minutes.
+Set aside to cool *this can be made the day before and left overnight.

-Sift the flour and baking powder in a bowl.
+- Sift the flour and baking powder into a bowl.